SpaceBuckets/SpaceBuckets/static/docs/lux-meters/lux-meters.md

     _Your phone is a poor light meter if it has no cosine correction_ (highly likely does not).
 I can set up conditions where my Samsung A51 (and Samsung S7) are ten times off a true reading.
 This is a hardware limitation that can not be corrected with an app.
 Phones are basically worthless for color LEDs due to the luminous efficiency issue.
 Based on hands-on experience, I automatically discount all lux measurements done with phones."
+d: "A quantum light meter is called 'quantum' because their measurement is in the amount a photons hitting a specific point in space per second and a photon is a quanta of light.
+A lux meter is called 'lux' since they measure luminous flux."
 ---